SAPAN-PATEL/simple-shopping-cart/README.md

 Description:

-A simple e-commerce frontend application built with Angular that allows users to browse products, search for items, add them to a shopping cart, and simulate checkout.
+    A simple e-commerce Full-stack application built with Angular that allows users to browse products, search for items, add them to a shopping cart, and simulate checkout.
 The project demonstrates basic Angular concepts such as components, routing, two-way data binding, and state management.

 Key Features:

     Display a list of products with images, names, and prices.

     Search functionality to filter products dynamically.

     Add products to a cart with quantity management.

     Cart summary with total items and simulated checkout.

     Responsive navigation bar with cart indicator.

 Technologies Used:

     Frontend: Angular, HTML, CSS, Bootstrap
+    Backend: TypeScript, API, Node.js
     State Management: Angular services
     Routing: Angular Router

+How to set up and run it locally:

+   Install Angular CLI (if not installed)
+       npm install -g @angular/cli@12

+  Install Node package.json
+       npm install

+  Run the Project
+       ng serve